igrandey/igrandey/README.md

 - 👋 Hi, I’m @igrandey
-- 👀 I’m interested in data science, engineering, and analytics
+- 👀 I’m interested in data and business intelligence analytics.
 - 🌱 I’m currently learning ...
-DAX (always learning), JavaScript, C++, R, Python
+DAX (always learning), SQL, JavaScript, C++, R, Python
 - 💞️ I’m looking to collaborate on any and all the things
 - 📫 How to reach me grandey89@gmail.com